hyosung11/Launch-School/Courses/journal.md

 11:09 Studying now with all the noise from the water damage mitigation equipment running.

 15:39 Back after playing ping pong and still coding.
 I still like it a lot.

+16:29 Trying to really understand the code I read and write.
+Getting there more and more.